topcoder-platform/community-app/README.md

 - ESLint (AirBnB style);
 - Express server;
 - Font loading (Roboto fonts are included into the repo);
-- Hot reload of JS code and SCSS styles in dev environment;
+- Hot Module Replacement for JS code and SCSS styles in dev environment;
 - Isomorphic fetch and Topcoder API Auth;
 - Loading of .svg assets as ReactJS components with babel-plugin-inline-react-svg
 - Node-Config;